Ness dig ending in 2024 when focus shifts to post-excavation work

 We are regularly asked why the site cannot be left open for viewing.

-The reason is simple – the stone used in the monumental buildings degrades very quickly if left exposed to the elements.
-So leaving them uncovered is not an option.
+The reason is quite simple.
+The stone used in the monumental buildings degrades very quickly if left exposed to the elements.

-Skara Brae could be left open because its buildings were constructed using tough, waterworn beach-stone.
+Skara Brae could be left open because its buildings were constructed from tough beach-stone.

-Quarried stone, like that at the Ness, will simply not last.
-Its fragility is the main reason we have covered the trenches at the end of every season since we began work.
+The quarried stone used at the Ness will simply not last.
+Its fragility is the main reason we have carefully covered the trenches at the end of every season since we began work.

 The future